“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 Introduction

-In this article, I aim to present the strongest possible case for antinatalism, defined here as the position that procreation is, in most cases, morally wrong.
+In this article, I aim to present the strongest possible case for antinatalism, defined here as the position that procreation is, in most cases, morally wrong or bad2.
 This issue, I believe, is too neglected both in academic and informal circles given its importance.
 Let’s dive into it.

-Misanthropic arguments for antinatalism assert that procreation is wrong due to the harm future children will cause during their lives.
-There are various forms of misanthropic arguments, here is mine:
+This argument states that procreation is wrong because of the harm the future created being will cause during their life.
+Those kind of arguments have traditionally been labeled ‘misanthropic arguments’ in the literature.
+There are various forms of such arguments, here is mine:

 The majority of people are not vegan, and it is highly likely that their children will not be vegan either.
 In a separate article, I estimated that the average non-vegan is responsible for the deaths of approximately 223 animals annually (including both land and marine animals).
 Over a lifetime, this equates to thousands of animals.
 Therefore, if the average person refrains from procreating, it could prevent the deaths of thousands of animals.
-For this reason, I argue that procreation is immoral.
+Even in the case of vegans procreating, the risk that the child may go back to eating animal products seems too high to be taken, especially considering the fact that we live in a mostly non-vegan world that tends to pressure individuals against going and staying vegan.
+Also, we should keep in mind that, although the average vegan causes much less harm, they still cause non-negligible amounts of harm through crop deaths for example.
+For those reasons, I argue that procreation is immoral.

 In a syllogistic form :

-2) Procreating will bring about the death of thousands of innocent individuals, and procreating is not necessary to prevent a harm of similar or greater magnitude.
+2) Procreating will very likely bring about the death of thousands of innocent individuals, and procreating is not necessary to prevent a harm of similar or greater magnitude.

 3) Procreation is immoral.

-I focus here on the victims that the average humans cause through his eating habits, because it is the biggest source of harm in a human life, but there are many other ways in which the average human causes great harm.
+I focus here on the victims that the average humans cause through his eating habits, because it is very arguably the biggest source of harm in a human life, but there are many other ways in which the average human causes great harm.
 An example would be the vivisection industry, which wouldn’t exist if humans were not around.
 Altough it’s difficult to estimate, it seems that at least 100’000’000+ animals are tortured and killed each year worldwide in vivisection labs.
 E.g, a 2008 study published in the journal Alternatives to Laboratory Animals estimated that approximately 115 million animals were used in scientific research worldwide in 2005, and it’s very likely that the number is even biggger now in 2025.
 For more informations on vivisection, see also this and this.
+Although the direct perpetrators of vivisection are few, almost everyone is indirectly responsible.

 The cost of raising a child in the U.S. from birth to age 18 is estimated to be around $300,000.
 If this amount were instead donated to highly effective charities—such as the Against Malaria Foundation—it could potentially save between 54 and 100 human lives (considering it costs $3,000 to $5,500 to save a single human life).
 This is merely one example.
 Even greater impact could be achieved by supporting effective animal charities, given their higher effectiveness.
-I also recommend donating to animal charities over human charities because, because doing the latter is immoral, as I have argued in this article.
+I also recommend donating to animal charities over human charities, because doing the latter is immoral, as I have argued in this article (see also this).

 By choosing not to procreate and instead redirecting this money to effective charities, one could save dozens, if not hundreds, of lives.
 This idea was first brought to my attention in Stuart Rachels' article The Immorality of Having Children.

-I define compassionate arguments for antinatalism as arguments which contend that procreation is wrong because of the consequences it has for the future individuals brought into existence.
-Below, I present three such arguments:
+Those arguments contend that procreation is wrong because of the consequences it has for the future individuals brought into existence.
+Traditionally, those arguments have often been labeled ‘philanthropic’ in the literature.
+Below, I present four such arguments:

 1) We should avoid being responsible for non-consensually putting people in situations in which they might experience extreme level of suffering and from which they may want to escape and the only escape is suicide, unless doing so is necessary to prevent a harm of similar or greater magnitude.